 The total estimated cost for the scheme is £21.364m and it is jointly funded by the Coast to Capital Local Economic Partnership, West Sussex County Council and private developer contributions.

 The scheme was granted planning on 26 March 2019 with the decision published on 9 May 2019 following the Secretary of State’s decision not to call-in the scheme.
-Subject to completion of the necessary land acquisition, we anticipate that construction will start in late spring 2020.
+Subject to completion of the necessary land acquisition, we anticipate that construction will start in early spring 2021.